- Email: firstname.lastname@example.org

 - I am Editor in Chief of Newcastle Science Comic: two anthologies of collaborations between comics creators and STEM researchers and other professionals.
 Read Asteroid Belter (created as part of the British Science Festival 2013) and Spineless (created in partnership with the Great North Museum: Hancock) free online on the Newcastle Science Comic blog newcastlesciencecomic.blogspot.com

-- I am a co-organiser of the Applied Comics Network, a network for anyone working with comics/graphic narrative and information.
+- I co-host the Applied Comics Network, a network for anyone working with comics/graphic narrative and information.

-- Other recent collaborative comics projects include Gertrude Bell: Archaeologist, Writer, Explorer (with the Gertrude Bell Archive and cartoonist John Miers) and True War Stories No.1: Thomas Baker Brown (with the Thomas Baker Brown World War I archive, artist-writer Terry Wiley, and local high school students).
+- Recent collaborative comics projects include Gertrude Bell: Archaeologist, Writer, Explorer (with the Gertrude Bell Archive and cartoonist John Miers) and True War Stories No.1: Thomas Baker Brown (with the Thomas Baker Brown World War I archive, artist-writer Terry Wiley, and local high school students).

 - Wysocki L, Thompson M. EPIC THEMES IN AWESOME WAYS: How we made Asteroid Belter: The Newcastle Science Comic, and why it matters.
 In: Comics Forum.
 2014, Leeds, UK.

 - Wysocki L. Sociometric mapping of who talks to whom in class.
 In: BERA Special Interest Group: Innovative research methods in the study of HE.
-2012, Institute of Education, London.
+2012, Institute of Education, London: BERA.